thomasverleye/iaap/5-disability-statistics.md

 People with disabilities as a group tend to be disproportionately represented among unemployed.
 Workplace discrimination and inaccessible work environments often reduce the employment opportunities for people with disabilities.

+## Poverty and Disability

+### Disabilities are Expensive
+It goes without saying that disability can be expensive.
+- People who need a electrical wheelchair (2k - 30k) and might need assistance;
+- Support systems (assistive technologies plus human helpers) varies dramatically depending on the type of disability;

+### Disabilities Can Be Both the Cause and the Result of Poverty
+Large proportion of people with disabilities, and their families, live in or near poverty, especially in poorer countries.

+In the US, people with disabilities are twice more likely to live in poverty.